-Today there are 60,000 children in Australia considered developmentally vulnerable.
-The repercussions continue long into adulthood in the form of health problems, low education outcomes, increased crime and unemployment.
-Thrive by Five represents Minderoo’s efforts to encourage a long term and evidence-based approach to the way Australia prioritises its children.
+The first five years of a child’s life is a crucial milestone in brain development that establishes the path to a healthy adulthood.
+With 60,000 children in Australia considered to be developmentally vulnerable, Thrive by Five represents Minderoo’s efforts to encourage a long term and evidence-based approach to the way Australia prioritises its children.
 We are focused on partnerships with research institutions, investments at the community level and engagement with policy makers to help build the case for system-level change.
-We believe every child should and can thrive by the age of five.
+We believe every child should, and can, thrive by the age of five.

 Minderoo is the proud Founding Partner of a new collaboration with the Telethon Kids Institute, focused on accelerating the translation of research to improve outcomes for children across Australia.
 The Collaboration is being led by Professor Donna Cross and guided by an Advisory Council that is independently chaired by Emeritus Professor Bill Louden.

 Creating Parity – the Forrest Review was completed by Andrew Forrest in 2014 and included a recommendation that the Commonwealth Government increase its investment in integrated service delivery models for children and families.
 In response, the Connected Beginnings initiative was committed by the Federal Government and will roll out in an initial 13 communities commenced in 2017.